Curriculum Applied critical archaeology and heritage

 Pottery Digitization (2 CFU)

-Scientific director: Nicolò Marchetti, in collaboration with Dr. Gabriele Giacosa and Valentina Gallerani
+Scientific director: Prof. Nicolò Marchetti, in collaboration with Dr. Gabriele Giacosa e Dr. Valentina Gallerani

-The laboratory consists c.ca 25 hours of frontal lessons including theoretical and practical activities and c.ca 25 hours of individual activities which will allow the students to apply the methodology of pottery digitization learned and preliminarily tested during the frontal lessons.
+Program: The laboratory consists of ca. 25 hours of frontal lessons including theoretical and practical activities and ca. 25 hours of individual activities which will allow the students to apply the digital tools and methods for the digitization and publication of ceramic material, as learned and preliminarily tested during the frontal lessons.

-Theoretical module: This module is included in the 25 hours of frontal lessons and it will be carried out during the first half of each lesson.
-Student will be provided with a comprehensive overview of chrono-typological, functional and chemical analyses of the pottery.
-The middle Euphrates valley from the Middle Bronze Age (2000-1600 BC) up to the Hellenistic and Roman period (330 BC-250 AD) will be considered as a case study.
+Theoretical module: This module is included in the 25 hours of frontal lessons, and it will be carried out during the first half of each lesson.
+Students will be provided with a comprehensive knowledge on how to carry out a complete analysis of ceramic material (from post-excavation organisation to the study of morphology and fabrics, to publication).
+To this end, published and ongoing studies on the material culture of the Middle Euphrates Valley and Northern Mesopotamia spanning from the Bronze Age (2000-1600 BCE) to the Hellenistic and Roman period (330 BCE-250 CE) will be taken as reference.

-Practical module: This module in included in the 25 hours of frontal lessons and it will be carried out during the second half of each lesson.
-In addition, this module also includes the 25 hours of individual activity.
-During the lesson, participants will be introduced to the use of the open source software Inkscape for the digitization of pottery fragments and complete shapes.
-Then, the following 25 hours of individual activity will consist in the digitization of 65 ceramic fragments per participant.
+Practical module: This module is included in the 25 hours of frontal lessons, and it will be carried out during the second half of each lesson.
+In addition, this module includes the approximately 25 hours of individual activity.
+During the lessons, participants will be introduced the use of tools and software useful for the documentation and digitization of ceramic material, in particular the open-source software Inkscape for the digitisation of ceramic drawings and Scribus for the layout of graphic content for publication.
+Then, the following 25 hours of individual activity will consist in the digitisation of 65 ceramic fragments per participant, relating to the periods and contexts mentioned during the lessons.

 Suggested readings: